Editorial Process and Peer Review

 At Arkhaia Anatolika we focus on ensuring that all papers we publish are of high technical quality, and let the scientific community determine the impact of your work.
 Our editorial process focuses on the robustness and validity of your research, from methodological, analytical, statistical and ethical perspectives, rather than making subjective decisions on your manuscripts.

-Since 2023, Arkhaia Anatolika operates a two-stage process, “Internal Review” and “External Review”, in the evaluation of the manuscripts submitted to the journal.
-Internal review is a phase carried out by the Editor-in-Chief, Assistant Editors and the Editorial Board.
+Arkhaia Anatolika operates a two-stage process, “Editorial Review” and “External Review”, in the evaluation of the manuscripts submitted to the journal.
+Editorial review is a phase carried out by the Editor-in-Chief and Assistant Editors.
+If necessary, support may also be sought from members of the Editorial Board based on their area of expertise.
 External review is the process in which at least two reviewers who are experts in the field evaluate the manuscripts with the method of “a double-blind peer review”.

 Arkhaia Anatolika will not accept more than one article submission from one author for the same issue.
 In addition, as of 2023, one year (one volume) will have to pass before the article of the same author can be evaluated.
 If the article is co-authored and the author whose article was published in the previous issue is the 2nd or 3rd author in the new article, the article will be evaluated.

-Manuscript submissions after 15 December 2023 will be evaluated for the next issue.
-Even if the manuscript was sent before this date, if their evaluation process was not completed by 31 December 2023, they will be evaluated for the next issue.
+Manuscript submissions after 15 December 2024 will be evaluated for the next issue.
+Even if the manuscript was sent before this date, if their evaluation process was not completed by 31 December 2024, they will be evaluated for the next issue.

 Models of Peer Review: Double-Blind Peer Review